Point of Care Testing (POCT)

 Find loads more information about HIV, how it is transmitted, when testing is most effective and how it works, by visiting the National AIDS Trust website.

-It starts with me… click here to watch the video.
-If we all test, we can help stop HIV.
+It starts with me… If we all test, we can help stop HIV.

 Source “IT STARTS WITH ME” Published Tuesday, April 23, 2013

 Sexual Health Clinics